binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

     │   └── 006
     [skip]

-As you may notice, the device `005/004` has been renamed `005/006`.
+Note that the device `005/004` has been renamed `005/006`.
 A quick look at what `lsusb` has to say confirms that it is actually my mouse.

 Again, we are in a situation where no single device can be passed.
-So we have to resort to something more... brutal.
+So we have to resort to something different.
 If we cannot pass a single device node, we can pass the entire `/dev/bus/usb` folder to the container.
 This is pretty easy to do using bind mounts:

     $ docker run -it --rm -v /dev/bus/usb:/dev/bus/usb \
         ubuntu:bionic ls /dev/bus/usb